 Bonneville Unit Pilot Program.
 Public Law 107-366, enacted December 19, 2002, amended CUPCA and, among other things, authorized implementation of the Bonneville Unit Pilot Program (Pilot Program).
-The Pilot Program is intended to develop a relationship among the Secretary of the Interior, the Central Utah Water Conservancy District, and Reclamation for long-term management of the CUP.
+The Pilot Program is intended to develop a relationship among the Secretary of the Interior, the Central Utah Water Conservancy District, the Utah Reclamation Mitigation and Conservation Commission, and Reclamation for long-term management of the CUP.
+Although the program was intended to sunset after five years, the parties have continued to cooperate, following the Pilot Program model.

 Lease of Power Privilege at Jordanelle Dam.
 As early as 1979, Bonneville Unit environmental documents specifically described the construction and operation of a hydroelectric facility below Jordanelle Dam.
-By 1987, Reclamation had decided to defer construction of the Jordanelle Hydropower Project until the construction and operation could be accomplished under a lease of power privilege - a partnership among public and private entities to provide for the non-federal generation of power on Reclamation facilities.
-In 2000, through a competitive process of requesting and reviewing proposals, the Department of the Interior and Western Area Power Administration selected the Central Utah Water Conservancy District and Heber Light & Power as joint lessees for power development at Jordanelle.
+By 1987, Reclamation had decided to defer construction of the Jordanelle Hydropower Project until the construction and operation could be accomplished under a lease of power privilege - a partnership among federal and nonfederal entities to provide for the non-federal generation of power on Reclamation facilities.
+In 2000, through a competitive process of requesting and reviewing proposals, the Department of the Interior selected the Central Utah Water Conservancy District and Heber Light & Power as joint lessees for power development at Jordanelle.
 The Department of the Interior and the lessees executed a lease agreement in 2005 after approval of an environmental assessment for the project.
 Fabrication of the turbines and generators began late in 2005 and construction of the building began in late 2006.
 The hydropower facility, which has been certified by the Low Impact Hydropower Institute, began generating power on July 1, 2008.